Dental Implant Presentation

 For most patients, the placement of dental implants involves two surgical procedures.
 First, implants are placed within your jawbone.
 For the first three to six months following surgery, the implants are beneath the surface of the gums gradually bonding with the jawbone.
 You should be able to wear temporary dentures and eat a soft diet during this time.
 At the same time, your dentist is forming new replacement teeth.

 Using the most recent advances in dental implant technology, Drs.
-Parsons, Kratky, Drooger, Hofheins, and Urbanek are able to place single stage implants.
+Parsons, Kratky, Drooger, Hofheins, Urbanek and Backer are able to place single stage implants.
 These implants do not require a second procedure to uncover them, but do require a minimum of six weeks of healing time before artificial teeth are placed.
 There are even situations where the implants can be placed at the same time as a tooth extraction further minimizing the number of surgical procedures.

 What Types Of Prosthesis Are Available?